BlenderAid/Asset-Flinger/README.md

 #### Feature Ideas (harder to add):
 * Wrapping of text for long file names
 * Scrolling of the thumbnails via mouse wheel
-* Instant and Automatic thumbnail rendering for exported objects (no need to leave Blender or hassle with installation at all)
+* Instant and Automatic thumbnail rendering for exported objects (no need to leave Blender or setting up the Thumbnailer at all)
-* Automatic .obj export to the 'assets' folder on user command with the same name as the exported object inside Blender.
-Displaying a confirm/overwrite message
 * Support for .blend objects and materials + their thumbnails

+## Known Bugs:
+* While in the Asset Flinger menu and doing an Alt-Tab to switch programs, and then coming back to Blender, the menu appears to all 3D views.
+Very annoying.